 I, on the other hand, was a complete and utter beginner.
 I started shaking as I climbed the rattling latter to the marker.
 I hesitated in grabbing the trapeze bar in front of me, which meant leaning 45 degrees over a ledge with only a tiny man holding me back.
 But as soon as I leaped off the platform and zoomed through the air, my instincts took over.
 I tucked my knees, did a backflip mount and hit the net within seconds.

 “I did it!”
 I kept thinking.
 I looked at the clock, only fifteen minutes passed, “Now I have to do that 20 more times?”

 Because even though I was able to accomplish the acrobatic trick on the first go around, it didn’t make it any less scary.
 I have found that the comfort of trying new things doesn’t happen off the bat, it takes time, patience and a lot of pushing onward.
 Nothing worthwhile comes naturally at first, which is why we have voice lessons, dance rehearsals, acting coaches, and graduated schools.

 With that said, I continue to climb that latter, which seemingly became a lot more sturdy as time went on.
 I learned a few tricks, even did a catch at the end.
 It was a fulfilling experience, one that I am grateful I can say I did.

-This year I turn 27, and I am dedicated to do 27 new and exciting activities that pushes me towards making the most out of life.
-Some may just be superficialacts like dying my hair, and others may be life changers, such as traveling the world.
+This year I turn 27, and I am dedicated to do 27 new and exciting activities that push me towards making the most out of life.
+Some may just be superficial acts like dying my hair, and others may be life changers, such as traveling the world.
 Either way, the actions I take have to at least spark some fear, and be something I would normally never do.